ddev/ddev/docs/content/developers/buildkite-testmachine-setup.md

 1. Uninstall Docker Desktop.
 2. Remove all of the entries (especially `host.docker.internal`) that Docker Desktop has added in `C:\Windows\system32\drivers\etc\hosts`.
-3. Install docker and basics in WSL2:
+3. Install Docker and basics in WSL2:

     ```bash
     sudo mkdir -p /etc/apt/keyrings